-- Click on Create button and then Close. - In the node Derived Parts, a new sub-node, Line Probe is created. - Right-click on Line Probe and rename it to x/h=2. - Do the same procedure for other streamwise stations (same as the measurement locations). - 13.
-Plotting Simulation Data. - \bullet Right-click on the node Plot and select $New\ Plot \to XY\ Plot.$ - In the node Plot, a new sub-node displayed as XY Plot 1 is created. - Rename it to U@x/h=2 - Set the parameters as:
+- Click on Create button and then Close. - In the node Derived Parts, a new sub-node, Line Probe is created. - Right-click on Line Probe and rename it to x/h=2. - x/h=a means the streamwise station at $x=h{max}a$ ($h{max}=50$ mm).
+For instance, x/h=2 indicates the streamwise station at x=250 mm=0.1 m (See the Point 1 and Point 2 in the above table). - Do the same procedure for other streamwise stations (same as the measurement locations), i.e. xh1.xy, xh2.xy, ... and xh8.xy.

+- 13. Plotting Simulation Data.

+- \bullet Right-click on the node Plot and select $New\ Plot \to XY\ Plot.$

+- In the node Plot, a new sub-node displayed as XY Plot 1 is created.

+- Rename it to U@x/h=2

+- Set the parameters as:

 Node Property Value

 U@x/h=2 Parts [x/h=2]

 X Type X-Axis Bottom Axis

 Data Type Scalar

 Scalar Function Field Function Velocity[i]

 Y Types

 Y Type 1 Y-Axis Left Axis

 Data Type Direction

 Smooth Values ✓

-Vector Quantity • Value [0,1,0]
+Vector Quantity Value [0,1,0]

 Line Style Style

-Symbol Style Shape 0
+• Symbol Style Shape 0

-- To add the measurement data to compare with the simulation results, go to the node Plots → U@x/h=2 → Data Series. - Right-click on Data Series and then click Add Data. - In the Add Data Providers to Plot window, select the measurement file corresponds to the location you have chosen for the simulation.
+- To add the measurement data to compare with the simulation results, go to the node $Plots \to U@x/h=2 \to Data$ Series. - Right-click on Data Series and then click Add Data. - In the Add Data Providers to Plot window, select the measurement file corresponds to the location you have chosen for the simulation.
 As an example, we choose xh2. - A new sub-node, xh2 is created.
-Click on it. - In the properties window, set X Column, X-Axis, Y Column and Y-Axis equal to U, Bottom Axis, y and Left Axis, respectively. - You may change line and symbol style for the measurement plot different than the ones for simulation. - To extract the plot data as a table (in .csv format), right-click on the node $Plot \rightarrow U@x/h=2$ and then click Export. - Choose an appropriate file name and storage location, then press Save button. - 14.
-Extracting Simulation Field Data as Table for Matlab/Octave - Go to the node Tools \rightarrow Tables. - Right click on the node New Table, and select XYZ Internal Table. - The sub-node XYZ Internal Table is created under the node Table. - Set the parameters as the table below.
+Click on it. - In the properties window, set X Column, X-Axis, Y Column and Y-Axis equal to U, Bottom Axis, y and Left Axis, respectively. - You may change line and symbol style for the measurement plot different than the ones for simulation. - To extract the plot data as a table (in .csv format), right-click on the node Plot \to U@x/h=2 and then click Export. - Choose an appropriate file name and storage location, then press Save button. - 14.
+Extracting Simulation Field Data as Table for Python/Matlab/Octave - Go to the node Tools \rightarrow Tables. - Right click on the node New Table, and select XYZ Internal Table. - The sub-node XYZ Internal Table is created under the node Table. - Set the parameters as the table below.

 Node Property Value

 XYZ Internal Table Scalars Cell Index

 Velocity[i]

 Velocity[j]

 Pressure

 Turbulent Kinetic Energy

 Turbulent Dissipation Rate

 Turbulent Viscosity

 Parts [Fluid]

 Data on Vertices

-Update Enabled \checkmark
+Update Enabled √

 Auto Extract \checkmark

-Trigger Iteration
+Trigger None

-• Right-click on XYZ Internal Table, then click on Extract and Export..., respectively.

-Specify an appropriate file name and storage location, then press Save button.
+- Right-click on XYZ Internal Table, then click on Extract and Export..., respectively. - Specify an appropriate file name and storage location, then press Save button.

-15. Loading data in Matlab/Octave
+15. Loading data in Python/Matlab/Octave

-- Use Matlab or Octave to read the extracted data from STAR-CCM+. - Download the experimental data from the course homepage. - At the course homepage, you can download a M-file (pl_vect.m) which reads the simulation and experimental data and plot some results. - Make sure you put all files (extracted table in .csv format from STAR-CCM+ and the measurement data in .xy format), in the directory where you execute pl_vect.m.
+- Use Python/Matlab/Octave to read the extracted data from STAR-CCM+. - Download the experimental data from the course homepage. - At the course homepage, you can download a file (pl_vect) which reads the simulation and experimental data and plot some results. - Change the open('output_standard-keps-low-re.csv') in the Python script pl_vect.py or in the fileName=sprintf('.csv') in the Matlab/Octave script (pl_vect.m) according to the name of "csv" file which you have generated from the STAR-CCM+ simulation. - Make sure you put all files (extracted table in .csv format from STAR-CCM+ and the measurement data in .xy format), in the directory where you execute pl_vect.